Election 2026/7 [14] Developing a turnout track, using Johannesburg

 I am going to be adding a new set of indicators to the Resources Page: turnout tracks.
 I will do these nationally, for each province and metro, and I am going to use this page to explain how they work.

 We will use Johannesburg as an illustration, and the ANC and DA as the parties we will focus on.
-In 2021, the ANC got 33.22% and the DA 25.45% on the PR ballot, in the metro.
-We can break those performances down into performance percentage points and wards in more systematic fashion.
+In 2021, the ANC got 33.22% and the DA 25.45% on the PR ballot.
+We can break those performances down into performance percentage points, grouped by wards in a more systematic fashion.

 In other words, using the DA, we could plot how many wards the DA got 1% or more in, how many wards it got 2% or more in, 3% or more in, 4% or more in, and so on.
 Up to 100%.
 Naturally, the number of wards for each percentage point will drop to zero as you approach 100%, as no party has ever achieved 100% in a ward in JHB.